adedomin/CSC450-project-proposal/final/final.md

 ### 1.6.2 Readability

 Some developers have tried to add other structures to shell input, such as Scheme Shell and other implementations [@lispsh].
-Using functional composition, one can construct a very powerful shell, but it won't be as clear and concise as normal shell syntax. this is because lisp does not allow for pipelining-like syntax.
+Using functional composition, one can construct a very powerful shell, but it will not be as clear and concise as normal shell syntax. this is because lisp does not allow for pipelining-like syntax.
 For instance, consider this simple example and scale it out: